minhhoit/yacms/docs/frequently-asked-questions.rst

 can also use the ``collecttemplates`` command to copy templates over automatically.
 Run ``python manage.py collecttemplates --help`` for more info.
-Be mindful that this means the copied templates will always be used, rather than the ones stored within Mezzanine itself, which is something to keep in mind if you upgrade to a newer version of Mezzanine.
+Be mindful that this means the copied templates will always be used, rather than the ones stored within Yacms itself, which is something to keep in mind if you upgrade to a newer version of Yacms.

 `Back to top <#>`_